-Appendix D Assumptions underpinning the identified need
+2.3 Assumptions underpinning the identified need

-This appendix summarises the key assumptions from the risk cost modelling and other key assumptions that underpin the identified need for this RIT-T. Appendix F provides further detail on the general modelling approaches applied, including additional detail on the risk cost modelling framework.
+This section summarises the key assumptions from the risk cost modelling that underpin the identified need for this RIT-T. Section 6 provides further detail on the general modelling approaches applied, including additional detail on the risk cost modelling framework.

-In light of the uncertainties inherent in all assumptions, we have undertaken a range of sensitivity and 'threshold' tests in order to test the robustness of the preferred option.
-These are outlined in section 4 above.
+In light of the uncertainties inherent in all assumptions, we have undertaken a range of sensitivity and 'threshold' tests as part of this PSCR in order to test the robustness of the preferred option.
+These are outlined in section 7.4 below.